Animate This! My Favorite 2-D Animated Movies

 (Before I begin, let me state that I typed this entry way before any of the Gal Gadot live action movies were considered, let alone made.
 Since then, having Wonder Woman portrayed as ultimate she-warrior that I wanted to see her as has come to fruition.
 But you can’t tell yet from reading this entry since I haven’t found the time to update it yet.
 Just a heads up to keep that in mind as you read…)

-Then, I picked up this recent straight to DVD feature, and came to the conclusion, that even though it may not yet be at the point that I'd like to see her at, it is a huge step in the right direction.
+Then, one day, I picked up this recent straight to DVD feature, and came to the conclusion, that even though it may not yet be at the point that I personally would like to see her at, it is a huge step in the right direction.

 Fantasia (1941)